Mississippi Literacy-Based Promotion Act Frequently Asked Questions for K-3 Parents

 How will parents be informed about their child’s progress?

-Each student in kindergarten through 3rd grade will have his or her reading assessed at the beginning and end of the school year.
+Each student in Kindergarten through 3rd grade will have his/her reading assessed at the beginning and end of the school year.
 Parents should receive the results of the first assessment within the first 30 days of school.
 These assessments will identify students who need intensive reading instruction and intervention.
-These assessments also provide useful information to the teacher to help him or her tailor instruction to meet individual student needs.
+These assessments also provide useful information to the teacher to help him/her tailor instruction to meet individual student needs.
 Students in grades 1-3 will be assessed again in the middle of the school year.
 Parents should receive these results by February.
 Student progress will also be documented in quarterly report cards.

-What happens if my child is not reading at grade level?
+What happens if my child is not reading on grade level?

-If your child is reading below grade level or has a substantial deficiency in reading, his or her teacher will immediately inform you of the reading difficulty that has been identified.
+If your child is reading below grade-level reading standards or is struggling with reading, his/her teacher will immediately inform you of the reading difficulty that has been identified.
 The school will provide your child with additional reading instruction and support.
 You will also be given strategies to help your child at home.
-If your child is not reading at grade level by the end of 3rd grade, you will be informed that your child will not be promoted to 4th grade unless a “good cause exemption” is granted.
+If your child is reading below grade-level expectations at the end of 3rd grade, you will be informed that your child will not be promoted to 4th grade unless a “good cause exemption” is granted.
 All of this information will be communicated to you in writing.

 Good cause exemptions “exempt” some students from being retained in 3rd grade.
 The good cause exemptions apply to:

-- Students with a disability whose IEP or Section 504 plan indicates the student has received intensive remediation for two years but still demonstrates deficiency in reading and was previously retained
+- Students with a disability whose IEP or Section 504 plan indicates the student has received intensive remediation for two years but still demonstrates deficiency in reading or was previously retained in kindergarten, 1st, 2nd or 3rd grade

-- Students who demonstrate an acceptable level of reading proficiency on an MDE approved alternative standardized assessment
+- Students who demonstrate acceptable level of reading proficiency on an MDE approved alternative standardized assessment

-- Students who have received intensive intervention in reading for two or more years but have been previously retained for a total of two years and have not met exceptional education criteria
+- Students who have received intensive intervention in reading for two or more years but have been previously retained in kindergarten, 1st, 2nd or 3rd grade for a total of two years and have not met exceptional education criteria

 What is the end-of-the-year test required for promotion to the 4th grade?

-The end-of-the-year test is the 3rd Grade Reading Summative Assessment, which is part of the Mississippi K-3 Assessment Support System (MKAS2).
-Students scoring at the lowest achievement level on the 3rd Grade Reading Summative Assessment will have the opportunity to be reassessed before the school year ends and over the summer.
-Interventions to address a child’s reading deficiency must be provided between the first and second retest.
-Students who do not demonstrate sufficient reading skills on any of these assessment options and who are not eligible for a “good cause exemption” will not be promoted to 4th grade.
+The end-of-the-year test is the reading portion of the 3rd grade Mississippi Academic Assessment Program (MAAP) English Language Arts assessment.
+Students scoring below level 3 on this assessment have two chances to retest, once before the end of the school year and once over the summer.
+Your child’s school must provide interventions to help your child with his/her reading between the first and second retest.
+Students who do not score at level 3 or higher on any of these assessment options and who are not eligible for a “good cause exemption” will not be promoted to 4th grade.

-How will schools help students who are retained in 3rd grade?
+How will schools help students who are retained in 3rd grade because they do not meet the reading requirement?

 Students retained in 3rd grade will receive more intensive reading intervention services including: